LC-Linkous/reverse_engineering_notes/README.md

 Researching component datasheets reveals operational parameters, pin configurations, and communication protocols.
 These datasheets are often acquired by searching databases of vendors or manufacturers.

+**Task Examples**
+1. Part number research
+  * Correlate a part number to a component either through visual inspection, documentation, or internet searches.
+Tools such as a magnifying lens may be needed to read small or faint print on components
+2. Datasheet collection
+  * Use identified component IDs to locate data sheets for operation information

 #### PCB Layout
 All devices with sufficiently complicated circuity will have Printed Circuit Boards (PCBs).
 The analysis of PCB layout is similar to [component ID](#component-ID), except this step focuses on analyzing how components are placed and connected.
 This includes looking at the traces, figuring out how many layers exist, and understanding how design constraints and choice may effect device security.
 While it is becoming less common as companies become more security aware (and are willing to spare the expense), it is possible for unintended wireless emissions to be a potential [side channel attack](#side-channel-analysis).

 Multi-layer PCBs may require X-ray imaging or delamination techniques to reveal internal routing and hidden components.
 Delamination techniques are inherently destructive and should be considered only when there are no other options (or multiple copies of the PCB are available).

+**Task Examples**
+1. Identify trace connections
+  * Identify how components interface with traces, and where isolation may occur
+2. Identify potential debug ports and test interfacing
+  * Manufacturer standard debug ports may exist either in several forms, including as contact pads on the board, with soldered pins, or on the edge of a PCB (sometimes called 'mouse bites')
+3. Finding and identifying manufacturer markings
+  * The PCB manufacturer may have put markings on the board that provide information about ports, power, chips, and other components.
+4. Identifying locations for power, signal, or fault injection
+  * Depending on the reverse engineering goals, techniques such as power analysis, signal analysis, or fault injection may be employed.

 #### Signal Analysis